ApeWorX/ape/docs/userguides/projects.md

 ## Scripts

+The scripts folder is a set of files to automate your ape project to your specification.
+For example you should keep a deployment script here.

 You can write scripts that run using the `ape run` command.
 The `ape run` command will register and run Python files defined under the `scripts/` directory that do not start with an `_` underscore.
 If the scripts take advantage of utilities from our [`ape.cli`](../methoddocs/cli.html#ape-cli) submodule,